Providing Quality Care

-Superior's Care Management team is available for members who may benefit from increased coordination of services.
+Superior's Service Coordination team is available for members who may benefit from increased coordination of services.
 The team is available to assist and support providers with member issues including non-adherence to medications/medical advice, multiple complex co-morbidities, or to offer guidance with a new diagnosis.

 - Achieve optimum health, functional capability and quality of life through improved management of their disease or condition.

 - Determine and access available benefits and resources.

 - Develop goals and coordinate with family, providers and community organizations to achieve these goals.

 - Facilitate timely receipt of appropriate services in the right setting.

 Early intervention is essential to maximizing treatment options and minimizing potential complications associated with illnesses, injury or chronic conditions.
 Members can receive services through face-to-face visits, over the phone or in a provider's office.
 You can directly refer members to the Service Coordination program at any time by calling Superior at 1-855-757-6567 or initiating a referral on Superior's Secure Provider Portal.